rustc_target

 §Using custom targets

-A target triple, as passed via rustc --target=TRIPLE, will first be compared against the list of built-in targets.
+A target tuple, as passed via rustc --target=TUPLE, will first be compared against the list of built-in targets.
 This is to ease distributing rustc (no need for configuration files) and also to hold these built-in targets as immutable and sacred.
-If TRIPLE is not one of the built-in targets, rustc will check if a file named TRIPLE exists.
+If TUPLE is not one of the built-in targets, rustc will check if a file named TUPLE exists.
 If it does, it will be loaded as the target configuration.
-If the file does not exist, rustc will search each directory in the environment variable RUST_TARGET_PATH for a file named TRIPLE.json.
+If the file does not exist, rustc will search each directory in the environment variable RUST_TARGET_PATH for a file named TUPLE.json.
 The first one found will be loaded.
 If no file is found in any of those directories, a fatal error will be given.

 Projects defining their own targets should use --target=path/to/my-awesome-platform.json instead of adding to RUST_TARGET_PATH.